JKiran4/DATA_534_Project/README.md

 DATA 534 Project

+Collaborators:
+- Kiran John
+- Foster Lockerbie
-Kiran John, Foster Lockerbie, Seamus Riordan-Short
+- Seamus Riordan-Short

 ## Overview
 The `TripadvisoR` package offers a suite of functions for the [Tripadvisor API](https://tripadvisor-content-api.readme.io/).
 Note that users are able to make 5,000 free monthly calls before being charged.